Xastir/Xastir/README.md

 3. QUICK STARTUP

+   Please see the [Xastir wiki at github](https://github.com/Xastir/Xastir/wiki) for the most up-to-date documentation on getting started with Xastir.

    See [INSTALL.md](INSTALL.md) for a relatively quick overview of how to build and use Xastir.

-   Check the Xastir wiki (http://xastir.org) for OS-specific guidance for building Xastir on your system.
+   The Xastir wiki (http://xastir.org) might have OS-specific guidance for building Xastir on your system.

    WINDOWS USERS:  Please refer to the [README.CYGWIN](README.CYGWIN) file for